FolkerKinzel/Strings/src/FolkerKinzel.Strings/md/Polyfills.md

 # FolkerKinzel.Strings

 ### List of Polyfill Extension Methods
-(Referring to the latest nuget version)
+(Refers to the latest nuget version)
 #### Polyfills for the String Class (.NET 5.0, .NET Standard 2.1, .NET Standard 2.0, .NET Framework 4.5)
 ```csharp
 string ReplaceLineEndings(this string);